istarkov/babel-plugin-webpack-loaders/README.md

 For now this plugin is at alpha quality and tested on webpack loaders I use in my projects.
 These loaders are `file-loader`, `url-loader`, `css-loader`, `style-loader`, `sass-loader`, `postcss-loader`.
 Plugin supports all webpack features like loaders chaining, webpack plugins, and all loaders params.
-It's easy because this plugin just use webpack.
+It's easy because this plugin just uses webpack.

 # How it works